zeroFruit/thttps/README.md

    $ go run server.go
    ```

-4. Using curl you can send HTTP request on your server
+4. Using curl you can send HTTP request on your server (use `--insecure` option for we are using self-signed certificate).

    ```
    $ curl --insecure https://localhost:8443/hello